-MATERIAL ISSUES PROBLEMS SOLUTIONS SUSTAINABLE POLICIES Engaging our suppliers Procurement of raw materials and cutting tools are cost sensitive.
+MATERIAL PROBLEMS SOLUTIONS SUSTAINABLE POLICIES Engaging our suppliers Procurement of raw materials and cutting tools are cost sensitive.
 It reduces profit margin.
 Their quality and logistic support have to be monitored to prevent unnecessary supply shortages.
 All existing suppliers had been reviewed and new suppliers are evaluated during the year.
 A procurement committee was set to investigate into the disputed supplies and a system of procurement was introduced for implementation.
-Continue to Inspect the raw material before production to ensure the right materials are used Customer Satisfaction Orders are facing great competition from new comers and open bidding system, consequently margin are under tremendous pressure.
-Major customers are also reviewing the suitability of their suppliers now in terms of productivity, quality, defective rates, delivery and over all management performance before they issue OEM Certification to the contractors.
-Senior staff are taking turn to visit client's office at all level to maintain good relationship as it is in China working environment.
+Continue to Inspect the raw material before production to ensure the right materials are used Customer Satisfaction Orders are facing great competition from new comers and open bidding system, consequently margins are under tremendous pressure.
+Major customers are also reviewing the suitability of their suppliers now in terms of productivity, quality, defective rates, delivery and overall management performance before they issue OEM Certification to the contractors.
+Senior staff are taking turns to visit client's office at all level to maintain good relationship as it is in China working environment.
 So far all clients issued OEM Certificate and agreed to place orders with the company after the disruption Good relationship works on personal touch but more importantly on quality product delivery and upgrading of technical skills for their goods.
-Upgrade of technology/ design uni t Precision engineering is our business.
-At a cost over RMB 100 millions, our advanced digital machines, innovative technological skills and application empower the company with synergistic improvement in productivity.
+Upgrade of technology/design unit Precision engineering is our business.
+At a cost of over RMB100 million, our advanced digital machines, innovative technological skills and application empower the company with synergistic improvement in productivity.
 Technical team to help improving their product technical aspects and work process.
-To work closely with their technical team for better understanding of their technical aspects and skills To set up a core R&D team to enhance the production efficiency and productivity.
-Corporate Governance Compliance with legislation as well as corporate governance, anti-corruption, risk management, environmental, safety, Financial announcement had kept within the requirement time frame.
+To work closely with their technical team for better understanding of their technical aspects and skills To set up a core R&D team to enhance production efficiency and productivity.
+Corporate Governance Compliance with legislation as well as corporate governance, anti-corruption, risk management, environmental, safety, Financial announcement had kept within the required time frame.
 All material events are disclosed accordingly.
-Ensure compliance of all legislation & corporate governance requirement not only based on SGX rules but
+CG relating to 16 principles Ensure compliance of all legislation & corporate governance requirement not only based on SGX rules but

-11

-product, and social CG relating to 16 principles also Chinese company
+product, and social are reviewed and expressed also Chinese company

-responsibility. are reviewed and expressed and local government
+responsibility. in our AR report 2018. and local government

-in our AR report 2018. rulings.
+Incorporate and bring in new rulings.
 A corporate

-Incorporate and bring in new service unit must be
+IDs for better Board service unit must

-IDs for better Board continually review and
+composition & performance. continually review and

-composition & performance. enhance the reporting
+enhance the reporting

 system (consist of Board

 members & subsidiary

-senior management)
+senior management).